oscbyspro/Ultimathnum/README.md

 ### Type-safe bit casts with BitCastable\<BitPattern\>

 The BitCastable\<BitPattern\> protocol lets you perform type-safe bit casts in bulk.
-This is pertinent to binary integers since the abstraction is basically two representations bridged by a common bit pattern transformation.
+This is pertinent to binary integers since the abstraction is two representations bridged by a bit pattern transformation.

 ```swift
 U8(raw:  -1 as I8) // 255